More than 90% of online experiences begin with a search engine, with Google receiving over 63,000 searches per second on any given day.

 That value then has to extend to your email, social and PPC presence.

-But staying relevant in SEO means more than a well-rounded strategy.
-It means keeping up and adapting to changes as well.
+But when it comes to the question—is SEO still relevant— it requires more than a well-rounded strategy.
+It means keeping up with SEO demand and adapting to changes as well.

 AMP, which stands for Accelerated Mobile Pages, is an open-source program from Google designed to make mobile pages load almost instantaneously.